cloudevents/spec/discovery.md

 parameter.
 Doing so will cause only Services with an exact match for that attribute to be included in the result.

+Discovery endpoints MUST support filtering with the following attributes and MAY ignore other filters.

+- `name`

 In the case of `200 OK`, the response format MUST adhere to the following:

 ```